 These scholarships are awarded to the three high school graduates in each district who achieves the highest Department of Education and Early Childhood Development scholarship score.

-Fifty-five of these scholarships are also awarded based on the Department of Education and Early Childhood Development scholarship score.
+Seventy-nine of these scholarships are also awarded based on the Department of Education and Early Childhood Development scholarship score.

 High school applicants from the Newfoundland and Labrador high school system are automatically considered for many of Memorial University's entrance scholarships.
 To view the scholarships offered by MUN please go the MUN scholarship website.

 Each year a Level II student is selected to attend Pearson College, a United World College, in Victoria, BC.
 The value of the scholarship is approximately $34,000 annually and covers the cost of attending the college to complete the two- year program.